-Variable universal life insurance is a life insurance product with investment features.
-It's designed to help you protect your family’s future with life insurance – and give you access to professionally managed investments that can help you accumulate money for your future needs.
+Variable Universal Life (VUL) insurance is a life insurance product with investment options.
+It's designed to help you protect your family's future — and give you access to professionally managed investments that can help you accumulate assets.

-You can use the policy for many of your planned financial needs, such as supplemental retirement planning solutions, business planning solutions, long-term care and education funding.
+You can use a VUL policy for many of your planned financial needs, such as supplemental retirement planning, business planning, long-term care and education funding.

 Advantages and disadvantages of variable life insurance